Nancy Jones (missionary)

 Nancy "Nannie" Jones (January 8, 1860 - July 1939) was an African-American schoolteacher and missionary to Mozambique and Southern Rhodesia.

-A native of Hopksinville, Kentucky, Jones moved with her family in childhood to Memphis, Tennessee, where she attended the Lemoyne Institute.
-She continued her education at Fisk University, from which she graduated in 1886; during her time there she worked as a student teacher in Alpika, Mississippi.
+A native of Hopkinsville, Kentucky, Jones moved with her family in childhood to Memphis, Tennessee, where she attended the Lemoyne Institute.
+She graduated from Fisk University in 1886; during her time there she worked as a student teacher in Walls, Mississippi.
 She was a member of the First Colored Baptist Church in Memphis.
-Nevertheless she applied to the American Board of Commissioners for Foreign Missions, a Congregationalist organization, for a missionary posting, and in 1888 was sent to work in Mozambique, becoming in the process the first unmarried black woman commissioned by the Board.
+She applied to the American Board of Commissioners for Foreign Missions, a Congregationalist organization, for a missionary posting, and in 1888 was sent to work in Mozambique, the first unmarried black woman commissioned by the Board.
 She was sent to Kambini, in the Inhambane region, where she worked alongside two other black missionaries, Benjamin and Henrietta Bailey Ousley.
 Initially a teacher of the primary grades at the village school, she soon took charge of the operations of that division; she also visited areas nearby, eventually opening a school for children from other villages.